Yorkshire Women cricket team

-The Yorkshire Women's cricket team is the women's representative cricket team for the English historic county of Yorkshire.
-They play their home games at St George's Road, Harrogate, and are captained by Hollie Armitage.
-In 2019, they played in Division One of the final season of the Women's County Championship, and have since competed in the Women's Twenty20 Cup.
-Yorkshire contribute some players to making up a North Representative XI, and they are partnered with the regional side Northern Diamonds.
+The Yorkshire Women's cricket team is the women's cricket team for the English historic county of Yorkshire.
+They play their home games at Headingley Stadium, Leeds, and are captained by Lauren Winfield-Hill.

+As of the start of the 2025 season Yorkshire Women will play their cricket in Tier 2 of the new division set up after Project Darwin.

+In 2026 they will move up to Tier 1 of the new division.

 History

 1935–1996: Early History

 Yorkshire Women played their first recorded match in 1935, against Yorkshire Cricket Federation Women.
 They went on to play various one-off matches, often against neighbouring teams such as Lancashire, as well as against touring sides such as Australia and New Zealand.
 Yorkshire joined the Women's Area Championship in 1980, and played in the competition until it ended in 1996.
 Yorkshire won the Area Championship six times, including all of the final five tournaments.